-• The Diabetic Foot
+The Diabetic Foot

-Diabetic Foot Care
+Home > The Diabetic Foot

-Diabetes is a condition that requires proper management to prevent serious problems.
-It is estimated that 2,000,000 Canadians are affected by Diabetes and many more are not even aware of it.
+Diabetic Foot CareDiabetes is a condition that requires proper management to prevent serious problems with your feet.
+It is estimated that 3,000,000 Canadians are affected by this disease, and many more are unaware that they have symptoms of pre-diabetes.
 Poor management of blood sugar levels can lead to diminished circulation and peripheral neuropathy (loss of feeling to the feet).
-Over many years, this will result in decreased healing time, ulceration and, in some cases, amputation.
+Over many years, this could result in increased healing time, ulceration, and the need for amputation.

-Diabetic Peripheral Neuropathy – What is it?
+Diabetic Peripheral Neuropathy – What Is It?

 • Anti-depressants